Structure-preserving space discretization of differential and nonlocal constitutive relations for port-Hamiltonian systems: Continuous models

 \subsection{Nanorod equation}

 Given a domain $\Omega = (a,b)$, let us consider the following 1D equation that describes the longitudinal motion of a nanorod \cite{maschke2023linear}:

-with $\varepsilon$ the strain, $p$ the linear momentum, $\sigma$ the stress, and $v$ the velocity.
+together with constitutive relations defined later, with $\varepsilon$ the strain, $p$ the linear momentum, $\sigma$ the stress, and $v$ the velocity.
 Now, we must define the constitutive relations that connect the state $(\varepsilon,p)$ and co-state $(\sigma,v)$ variables.
 In the linear local case, these are usually given by $v = p/\rho$ and Hooke's law $\sigma = E\varepsilon$, where $E$ is the Young's modulus and $\rho$ the mass density.
 Then, Eq.~\eqref{eqn:nanorod-equation-no-const} becomes the classical wave equation.
 However, due to the scale of the studied system, these constitutive relations do not describe accurately the dynamics.
 To solve this issue, nonlocal effects between stress and strain variables have to be taken into account~\cite{eringen1983differential} in the constitutive relations.